 Over the past 20 years KCDC has hosted some of the most forward thinking events in the skateboard industry from yoga for skateboarders and in-store discussions of “Racism & Skateboarding” hosted by Jileen Lao to skate clinics, indoor skate nights as well as countless art & photo shows with such luminaries as Dennis McNett, FOS, French, Geoff Rowley, Ed Templeton, Bert Krak, Alessandro Simonetti, Chad Muska, Dylan Goldberger, Jeremy Fish, Leo Baker, Lizzie Reid, Polar, Antihero, Spitfire, Giovanni Reda, RB Umali, and Chris Nieratko

-Throughout the years, KCDC’s has collaborated with some of the most cutting-edge international brands (Challenger in Japan, WeSC in Sweden) while remaining dedicated to its local roots through partnerships with The Levee and Saint Vitus.
-KCDC’s ongoing collaboration with RVCA continues to be a symbol of excellence for both brands.
+Throughout the years, KCDC’s has collaborated with some of the most cutting-edge international brands (Challenger in Japan, WeSC in Sweden) while remaining dedicated to its local roots through partnerships with The Levee and Saint Vitus as well as supporting local brands unique to the skate scene in Brooklyn.

 We at KCDC realize that skateshops are the cultural hub of the skate community.
 We do not take that responsibility lightly.
 The friends we’ve made, the creators we’ve met, the kids we’ve nurtured over the years remains a daily source of inspiration.
 We thank anyone who has ever stepped foot in our shop for your love and support.

 KCDC is located at 85 North 3rd Street.